-Tuition, course materials, and fees are to be paid in full on the day of registration.
-Tuition and fees may be paid by cash, cashier's checks, certified checks, VISA, MasterCard, American Express, Discover, or Bank Debit Card.
+Arrangements for payment of tuition, course materials, and fees are to be made during registration.
+Tuition and fees may be paid through financial aid, by cashier's checks, certified checks, VISA, MasterCard, American Express, Discover, or Bank Debit Card.
+In addition, Amridge University has partnered with TFC Tuition Financing in order to offer affordable, monthly payment plans, allowing students to spread out the cost of the semester over several months.

+A separate installment payment agreement will be required for students who take advantage of the monthly payment plan.
 Students needing financial advising should contact the Financial Aid Office in advance to make appropriate arrangements.
 The University will charge interest at an annual rate of 12% (compounded monthly) for any unpaid balances.
 Unpaid balances may be subject to collection procedures.
-Students who are turned over to the collections agency will be required to reimburse the University for any fees of the collection agency, which may be based on a percentage at a maximum of 33.3333% of the debt, and all costs and expenses, including reasonable attorney's fees, we incur in such collection efforts."
+Students who are turned over to the collections agency will be required to reimburse the University for any fees of the collection agency, which may be based on a percentage at a maximum of 33.3333% of the debt, and all costs and expenses, including reasonable attorney's fees, we incur in such collection efforts.